Trekking in Nepal in the spring season

 Benefits of Trekking in Nepal Himalaya during the Spring.

 It is the spring season, and flowers are in bloom in the middle hills of Nepal.
-Rhododendron forests can be very colorful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few flowers.
-The clouds begin to form in the latter part of the day, and it could start raining in the lower altitude and snow in the higher elevations during late afternoon or evening.
+Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few flowers.
+The clouds begin to form in the latter part of the day, and it could start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
 The rain/snow is a good thing as it can clear the clouds for magnificent mountain views the next morning.

 2) All the lodges and restaurants will be open during the spring season.

 3) You will be warm while hiking in the sunny weather – perhaps even sweat on the uphill climbs.